 If you have previously reached a clean break settlement, the remarriage (or cohabitation) will normally have no effect - you have already made a once and for all agreement.

-If you are paying your former spouse maintenance (this does not include child maintenance), maintenance ceases if the recipient remarries (but not if the recipient merely starts to cohabit).
+If you are paying your former spouse maintenance (excluding child maintenance), it ceases if the recipient remarries (but not if the recipient merely starts cohabiting).

 In any case, if your former spouse's financial position improves, you can apply to the court to stop paying maintenance or to pay a reduced amount.